-On the first day of the mini-summit included a discussion of the current status of the KVM on ARMv7 and ARMv8, IO Virtualization, virtio and IOMMU support code.
+Day One On the first day of the mini-summit included a discussion of the current status of the KVM on Armv7 and Armv8, IO Virtualization, virtio and IOMMU support code.
 The current process of maintainer-ship and a prioritized list of any outstanding tasks or development on v7 was reviewed.
 The attendees also discussed what role Linaro could play in regards to development and testing.

-On the second day of the summit attendees reviewed day one activities to see if they missed anything and then turned their attention to QEMU.
-These attendees looked at what development work was needed for ARMv7 and ARMv8 in regards to QEMU.
+Day Two On the second day of the summit attendees reviewed day one activities to see if they missed anything and then turned their attention to QEMU.
+These attendees looked at what development work was needed for Armv7 and Armv8 in regards to QEMU.
 Other topics discussed included looking at where kvmtool fits in.

 About the Linaro Virtualization Team

 The direction of the Linaro Virtualization Team is set by the LEG Steering Committee and Linaro Steering Committee.
 Work is done by a virtual team comprised of assignees from various teams within Linaro.